Delhi court defers passing order in Qutub case after man claiming to be Agra rulers’ heir intervenes

-A Delhi court deferred passing its order on a revision petition challenging the dismissal of a plea seeking restoration of “27 Hindu and Jain temples” at the Quwwat-ul-Islam mosque inside the Qutub Minar complex after a fresh application seeking the rights to the land in Delhi was filed by a man claiming to be the heir of the rulers of the erstwhile United Province of Agra.
+As a Delhi court was about to pronounce its order on a plea seeking restoration of “27 Hindu and Jain temples” at the Quwwat-ul-Islam mosque inside the Qutub complex, a man claiming to be a descendant from a royal family intervened, claiming that the area under South Delhi was his legal right.

-Additional District Judge Nikhil Chopra had reserved the order last month.
-As the judge was transferred to Rouse Avenue Court, the matter was being heard by ADJ Dinesh Kumar.

-The order was deferred after a counsel mentioned before the court that a fresh application was been moved on behalf of one Kunwar Mahendra Dhwaj Prasad Singh through advocate ML Sharma.
-Sharma told the court that his client’s territory, extending from Meerut to Agra was not merged into Independent India by way of a treaty.
-The counsel said that thus as an independent entity, he is seeking the rights to land in the national capital
+Additional District Judge Dinesh Kumar has deferred the matter stating that he will now hear the application filed by Kunwar Mahender Dhawaj Prasad Singh, who, in his application, claimed that he is the Karta of Beswan family, who by origin are Jats in Aligarh district.

 Best of Express Premium